flipkart-incubator/BlueShift/README.md

 - Optimized task scheduling.
 Largest file first strategy
 - Multiplexing large filesets to manageable worker count.
 - Configuration driven, the tool can be tuned to a fine level using configurations.
-- Support different protocols, HDFS, WEBHDFS, HFTP, FTP, Custom etcÃ¢ÂÂ¦
+- Support different protocols, HDFS, WEBHDFS, HFTP, FTP, Custom etc...
 - Fault-Tolerant, Reliable, restores from point of failure.
 - DB based state management, easy report generation and state management.
 - Initiate the transfers from source or destination or any third cluster